Explain What's Indices Trading Leverage? Explain What is Indices Trading Margin?

 Now you control 100,000 dollars of Investment

-Most new indices traders ask what stock indices leverage is best stock indices leverage for 1,000 dollars, or 2,000 dollars, or 5,000 dollars indices trading account? - The best stock indices leverage option to choose when opening a live stock indices trading account is always 100:1 and not 400:1.
+Most new indices traders ask what stock indices leverage is best stock indices leverage for 1,000 dollars, or 2,000 dollars, or 5,000 dollars indices trading account? - The best stock indices leverage option to select when opening a live stock indices trading account is always 100:1 & not 400:1.

-Indices Trading Margin is the amount of money required by your indices broker so as to allow you to continue trading with the borrowed amount.
+Indices Trading Margin is the amount of money required by your index broker so that to allow you to continue trading with borrowed amount.

-In other words the question what is margin in Indices Trading? can be explained as the money required to cover open stock indices trades and is expressed in percentage.
-For 100:1, the amount you will control is 100,000 dollars as explained in the above example.
+In other words the question what's margin in Indices Trading? can be described as the money required to cover open stock indices trades & is expressed in percent.
+For 100:1, the amount you will control is 100,000 dollars as described in the above examples.

-Now can you compare someone investing $1,000 with another one investing $100,000?
+Now can you compare a investor investing $1,000 with another one that is investing $100,000?
 Obviously Not.
-This is how it works, it takes you from that guy investing $1,000 to that one investing $100,000.
-Where does this extra money come from?
-You borrow from your indices broker in what is simply known as Indices Trading Leverage.
+This is how it works: it takes you from that retail investor investing $1,000 to that investing $100,000.
+Where does this extra cash come from? - You borrow it from your indices broker in what is simply referred to as Indices Trading Leverage.
 This money that you borrow, you borrow it against the $1,000 dollar of your own money that you deposit with your stock indices trading broker.
-If you were to explain what this indices trading leverage means - then it is the ability to control a large amount of money using very little of your own money and borrowing the rest.
-Otherwise, if you were trade Indices Trading without this indices trading leverage it would not be as profitable as it is, in fact you can still choose not to use stock indices trading leverage, using the 1:1 option but you would not make money it would take too long to make any profit.
+If you were to explain what this indices trading leverage means - then it is ability to control a large amount of money using very little of your own money and borrowing the rest.
+Otherwise, if you were trade Indices Trading without this indices trading leverage it would not be as profitable as it is, in fact you can still choose not to use stock indices trading leverage, using the 1:1 leverage option but you would not make money and it would take too long to make any profit.

-Example of how to calculate stock indices trading leverage and margin:
+Example of how to calculate stock indices leverage & margin:

-Indices Trading Margin required in this case is 1,000 dollars (your money) if it is expressed as a percent of 100,000 dollars in your indices trading account which you control it is:
+Indices Trading Margin required in this case is 1,000 dollars (your money) if it's expressed as a percentage of 100,000 dollars in your indices account which you control it is:

 1,000 / 100,000 * 100= 1%